kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 ##  `#inst`, `#uuid` & `#js` etc. - tagged literals

-Commonly found in EDN (extensible data notation - a rich data format) and ClojureScript this use of `#` is the tagged literal.
+Commonly found in EDN and ClojureScript this use of `#` is called the tagged literal.
 Look at this example,

 ```clojure
 user=> (java.util.Date.)